 Railroad engineers, however, declared Shasta was too steep and too dry.
 Instead, they recommended laying tracks through the next valley of Poverty Flats, which was quickly renamed Redding.
 A new wave of pioneers, young families looking for cheap land and a new life, are the next wave of settlers.

-Revitalization has hit the old downtown, where pedestrian zones, bike paths, public transportation, new shops, parking and a 200-unit apartment complex are rising on Market Street.
+The land boom has accelerated during the pandemic when families began shifting to work-from-home lifestyles.
+Revitalization hit the old downtown, where pedestrian zones, bike paths, public transportation, new shops, parking and a 200-unit apartment complex have risen on Market Street.

 Major Civic Achievements at Turtle Bay and Sundial Bridge